 A ball thrust bearing is provided at the rear end of each satellite shaft to take the thrust of the helical planet gear.
 Completing this train of gears is a floating internal gear positioned fore and aft by three grooved plates.
-The driving shaft and satellite carrier (with gears, shafts and bearings) are held by a Hirth-type coupling and nine H.T.S. bolts.
+The driving shaft and satellite carrier (with gears, shafts and bearings) are held by a Hirth-type coupling and nine H-T.S. bolts.

-This unit runs in ball and roller bearings; the after bearing is housed in the rear diaphragm and in the front one is a ball housed in the rear diaphragm and in the front one is a ball bearing in the torquemeter diaphragm, which takes bearing in the torquemeter diaphragm, which takes the combined thrust of the planet gears and a small journal load.
+This unit runs in ball and roller bearings; the after bearing is housed in the rear diaphragm and in the front one is a ball bearing in the roquemeter diaphragm, which takes the combined thrust of the planet gears and a small journal load.
 Ball and roller bearings in the Double-Mamba are supplied by Hoffman, and also by Ransome and Marles.

-The civil single Mamba has six piston-cylinder groups for the torquemeter; the military single Mamba has three, since low diameter has not been a primary requirement (there is plenty of space in the nose of the Balliol and Athena trainers).
-In the Double-Mamba, three cylinders and pistons have Double-Mamba three cylinders and pistons have again been used, arranged radially in each torquemeter diaphragm; the principle of operation is the same as before and was described in our previous article on the engine.
+The civil single Mamba has six piston-cylinder groups for the torquemeter; the military single Mamba has three, since low diameter has not been a primary requirement (there is plenty of space in the nose of the Balliol and Athena trainers) article on the engine.